-Our ambition is to become a bridge that leads to future learning based on questioning infertile thoughts and programs and marked by a creativity that engenders new and fruitful ideas.
+Our ambition is to become a bridge to future learning based on questioning infertile thoughts and programs, and marked by a creativity that engenders new and fruitful ideas.

-- Focus on the student, the center of the educational process
+Focus on the student as the center of the educational process.

 Our teaching philosophy is centered on the student, whom we view as a responsible individual capable of successfully completing the curriculum content.
-We want to produce for our nation students who seize the initiative to seek information, using their own skills, which their professors help to polish in an environment imbued with the values of modesty and appreciation — appreciation for the professor whose role remains important but not at the center of the learning experience.
+We want to produce students who seize the initiative and seek information using their own skills.
+Professors will help to polish these skills in an environment imbued with the values of modesty and appreciation — appreciation for the professor whose role remains important but is not at the center of the learning experience.

 Effat University is bent on being an active participant in the digital information age.
 It is concerned with reaching out and communicating with others, nationally and internationally, and it is determined to do so by adopting the various means of modern communication.

 Effat University dedicates itself to the service of society and it is prepared to collaborate with government organizations and the private sector in order to bring about an effective and successful operational framework.
 The University is closely connected with the community through its programs, which foster continual development.
-A society which is served by an institution of higher education is one that will in turn serve the institution.
-Therefore, Effat’s cooperation and willingness to serve society strengthen its ties with the community and help to meet the need for highly skilled individuals, who will ultimately serve their respective institutions.
+A society which is served by an institution of higher education is one that will, in turn, serve the institution.
+Therefore, Effat's cooperation and willingness to serve society will strengthen its ties with the community and help meet the need for highly skilled individuals, who will ultimately serve their respective institutions.

 Effat University stresses the importance of an education in which the various programs of study are interrelated and complementary.
-The university believes in the integration of knowledge from both the humanities and the sciences, being convinced that the different scientific majors are targets to be attained through educational training that collectively contributes to graduate well-rounded students.
+The University believes in the integration of knowledge from both the humanities and the sciences, and holds the conviction that different scientific majors can be attained through educational training that collectively contributes to graduating well-rounded students.
 For example, computer science students need language skills, which enable them to communicate successfully; interpersonal skills, which teach them the art of establishing and maintaining relationships; and Islamic Studies, which consolidate their ethical and religious values.
-In the Holy Quran, the verb IQRA, “read,” is used in general rather than specific terms due to the absence of a following object that would otherwise restrict the interpretation of the verb; thus, Effat University can benefit from the Quranic emphasis on comprehensive reading to reinforce the concept of a holistic education based on varied knowledge across different disciplines.
+In the Holy Quran, the verb IQRA, 'read', is used in general rather than specific terms due to the absence of a following object that would otherwise restrict the interpretation of the verb; thus, Effat University can benefit from the Quranic emphasis on comprehensive reading to reinforce the concept of a holistic education based on varied knowledge across different disciplines.

-Effat University considers that its aim to succeed internationally is an integral part of its ambition to succeed at the national level, bearing in mind that those who achieve international recognition are likely to have distinguished themselves at home.
-In this way, Effat’s core values, which are colored by local education and culture, become interwoven with the values of the outside world, a situation that leads to friendly dialogue, life-affirming competition, and a favorable presentation of our religious faith at international forums and conferences.
+- Academic and professional reputation at the national and international level is a key goal of Effat University.
+It considers that its aim to succeed internationally plays an integral role in success at the national level, bearing in mind that those who achieve international recognition are likely to have distinguished themselves at home.
+In this way, Effat's core values, which are colored by local education and culture, become interwoven with the values of the outside world.
+This situation leads to friendly dialogue, life-affirming competition and a favorable presentation of our religious faith at international forums and conferences.

 Qiam: Ethical Social and Educational values